-This bill amends existing laws regarding public adjusters and contracting in the context of property and casualty insurance in Louisiana.
-It introduces new requirements for public adjusters, specifically stating that they must adhere to all general requirements, including a prohibition against acting as contractors or subcontractors or providing construction, roofing, or repair services related to insurance claims they have processed.
+This bill amends existing laws related to property and casualty insurance, specifically focusing on the conduct of public adjusters and prohibiting certain acts in contracting.
+It introduces new requirements for public adjusters, mandating that they adhere to all specified general requirements, including a prohibition against acting as contractors or subcontractors or providing construction, roofing, or repair services related to insurance claims they have processed.
 This aims to prevent conflicts of interest and ensure that public adjusters maintain a clear separation from the repair process.

 Statutes affected: HB121 Original: 22:1693(G), 22:1706(H)